Introduction

 Postal Saving Stamp (First Issue)

-These stamps were used as Post Office Saving Stamps, they could not be used for postal purposes.
+Issued 1st March 1941 These stamps were used as Post Office Saving Stamps, they could not be used for postal purposes (in Japan a Japanese savings stamp could be used for saving or for post).
 Postal saving is still very popular in rural areas where the population do not have easy access to a bank, and also for encouraging children to save.
 The characters read, top "壹角: One chiao (10f)", bottom "郵政儲金票 - Postal Savings Stamp".

 Design 19.3mm x 22mm Perf 13 x 13.